 We are not aware of similar events in South Africa or Africa.
 However, we would be very interested to learn about such events if they exist, as we would like to make the conveners of similar events aware of the Drakensberg Event so that they can put it on their “Bucket List” to come and join our special event.
 Please email us to let us know about such events.

-If you would like to Enter the 2020 Event which will now be a virtual swim due to Covid-19 taking place on the 20 June 12h00, please complete the entry form.
-You only have to pay a nominal fee of R50 to enter;
+If you would like to Enter the 2021 Event which may be a virtual event or a hybrid event due to Covid-19 will take place on the 26 June 12h00, please complete the entry form. ;

 Be a sponsor please complete the relevant form; and